 How to be Social with Social Anxiety

 It is possible to overcome social anxiety, but not without making an effort.
 This includes actively seeking out a supportive social environment.
-As a start, you could take a social skills or assertiveness training course.
-Such are often offered at local community colleges or adult education centers.
+As a start, you could take a social skills or assertiveness training course, either through your local community or your Clinical Psychologist could also help you with this!

 If you are really awkward or nervous around others, trying to “face your fears” may seem like torture.
-It is, however, possible to block self-critical thoughts, become more confident, enhance your self-esteem level, and become more secure in social situations.
+It is, however, possible to shift or become more detached/mindful of your self-critical thoughts, learn how to become more confident and enhance your self-esteem level, and become more secure in social situations.
 You don’t have to change who you are as a person.
 You can get past your fears and nurture rewarding friendships just by learning new skills and adopting a different outlook.

 This begins with challenging negative thoughts.
-Social anxiety sufferers have negative ideas and beliefs that exacerbate their anxiety, such as, “I know I’ll end up looking like a fool” or “My voice will start shaking and I’ll embarrass myself.”
+Social anxiety sufferers have negative ideas and beliefs that exacerbate their anxiety, such as, “I know I’ll end up looking like a fool” or “other people won’t like me”, or “My voice will start shaking and I’ll embarrass myself.”
 Other negative thoughts include “Everyone there will think I’m stupid” and “I’ll look boring because I never have anything to say.”
-Recognizing and protecting yourself from negative thoughts is an effective approach to reduce the symptoms of social anxiety.
+Recognising and protecting yourself from negative thoughts is an effective approach to reduce the symptoms of social anxiety.

 It can be incredibly frightening to think about why you think and feel a certain way, but it’s an effort worth making, because understanding the reasons behind your anxiety will help reduce its negative impact on your life.

 Certain thought patterns can fuel social anxiety.
-These include what I call fortune telling, mind reading, personalizing, and focusing on worst-case scenarios.
+These include what I call fortune telling, mind reading, personalising, and focusing on worst-case scenarios.

 Fortune telling – “Telling” the future, usually seeing situations developing in terrible ways.
 You know things will go horribly, so you get anxious before you’re even in the situation in question.